SteCiu01/DAX-Filtering-and-Data-Modelling/Row-Level-Conditional-Logic-in-VirtualTables/README.md

-# Leverage in-measures virtual tables for complex calculations
+# Leverage in-measures virtual tables for complex row-level calculations

 Let's imagine you work in finance and you need to present in a matrix the following customers hierarchy:
 - Parent ID